For Buddy Nix, the answer was simple. The fish were just bigger, better and more plentiful in the south.

 Lyndon Johnson was president, Lake Eufaula was still in its infancy (formed on the Chattahoochee River in 1963), Bloody Sunday and the ensuing marches in Selma occurred just months earlier, and My Fair Lady was the big winner at the Academy Awards.

 In Nix’s first season, Eufaula managed just a 2-7-1 record, scoring in double-digits just once.
-But, the second season (1966) resulted in a 6-4 record and the school’s first-ever Border Conference title, including wins over Opelika and Central of Phenix City.
+But, the second season (1966) resulted in a 6-4 record and the school’s first-ever Border Conference title, including wins over Opelika, Central of Phenix City.
 The Tigers were never held to less than double-digits.
 In fact, it was the first season Eufaula had beaten Central, Valley and Sidney Lanier in the same season.

 “What a great conference that was then,” Nix said.

 Nix moved up the ladder after year two at Eufaula, taking a larger high school post in Georgia.
+But Eufaula had made its impression on him.

 He also stayed at Jonesboro just two seasons before heading to the college ranks.
 He was an assistant at Carson-Newman University in Tennessee before returning to his alma mater at Livingston in 1970-71.
 He became linebackers coach at Southern Miss from 1972-75, then took a defensive backs coaching post under Doug Barfield at Auburn in 1976.